Thank you for joining us for the conference on December 4, 2025!

 Conference venue

-The OSU Engagement Conference will be held at the CH2M Hill Alumni Center on Oregon State University's main campus at 725 SW 26th St, Corvallis, OR 97331.
+The OSU Engagement Conference is held at the CH2M Hill Alumni Center on Oregon State University's main campus at 725 SW 26th St, Corvallis, Oregon 97331.
 Please include any accessibility requests you may have in the registration form, so we may be sure to accommodate them.

 Hotel information